-&lt;sup>43 PG&E Opening Comments to November Ruling at 2 and CAISO Opening Comments to November Ruling at 3.
+&lt;sup>47 PG&E Opening Comments to November Ruling at 2 and CAISO Opening Comments to November Ruling at 3.

-&lt;sup>44 CAISO Opening Comments to November Ruling at 3.
+&lt;sup>48 CAISO Opening Comments to November Ruling at 3.

-&lt;sup>45 PG&E Opening Comments to November Ruling at 2.
+&lt;sup>49 PG&E Opening Comments to November Ruling at 2.

-&lt;sup>46 CESA Reply Comments to November Ruling at 4-5.
+$^{50}$ CESA Reply Comments to November Ruling at 4-5.

-concerns as net energy metering generating facilities.
-As such, the Commission will not make any modifications to the non-export facilities exemption in Section B1 of Rule 21.
-However, this decision considers the assertions of load masking to be troubling.
-The Commission makes no findings regarding load masking or related safety concerns, at this time.
+related safety concerns, at this time.
 As discussed in Section 3.4 below, the Commission should continue the discussion to better understand the specific circumstances under which a non-export system could create material operational challenges and discuss how to address any such challenges.